 The gang, including Teyf’s wife Tatyana, 41, are also charged with immigration fraud as they tried to get another of their Russian pals in to the US.

 But, the story got even juicier when Teyf allegedly believed his wife was having an affair with his housekeeper’s son (remember made-for-TV potential here!).
+Local news reportswere buzzing about that tidbit.
+According to the DOJ,

 During the course of the investigation into the money laundering charges, a Confidential Source utilized by the Federal Bureau of Investigation learned that Leonid Teyf came to believe that his wife, Tatyana Teyf, was having an affair with another man.
 Leonid Teyf recruited the Confidential Source to assist in planning for the man’s murder.
 The murder was to take place here in the United States or in Russia after they conspired to have the man deported.